 MAP OF THINGS TO DO IN NEW ORLEANS

-FREE AND AFFORDABLE THINGS TO DO IN NEW ORLEANS
+50+ CHEAP AND FREE THINGS TO DO IN NEW ORLEANS

 Jackson Square is a National Historic Landmark nestled right in the center of the French Quarter.
 It’s an absolutely beautiful and entertaining place to hang out for a few hours.
 Sure it’s picturesque, but there’s one major aspect that draws travelers to Jackson Square (and often compels them to fall in love with NOLA)– the live music and performances that take place on a daily basis!